 - A 2004 report suggests that vasodilation, potassium channel opening and cell proliferation plays a major role in the mode of action of Minoxidil.

 - An excellent article from 2008 on hair loss medical treatments by Dr. Nicole Rogers and Dr. Marc Avram that discusses Minoxidil in detail.
-They mention that one of the main effects of Minoxidil is angiogenesis and increased blood flow in the area of application.
-They also discuss the enhanced cell proliferation and DNA synthesis effects on Minoxidil that might be benefiting hair growth.
+They mention that one of the main effects of Rogaine is angiogenesis and increased blood flow in the area of application.
+They also discuss the enhanced cell proliferation and DNA synthesis effects on Minoxidol that might be benefiting hair growth.

 - In 2011, South Korean researchers found that Minoxidil activated the β-catenin pathway in human dermal papilla cells and therefore extended the anagen (growth) phase of the hair cycle.